philanderson888/course-notes/Cyber/Cyber/README.md

 .onion sites are on the dark web

 Pirate Bay gone offline and gone onto Dark Web at http://uj3wazyk5u4hnvtk.onion/

+### multihomed firewall

+Has two or more interfaces eg facing LAN and internet

 ### net user